-My Blog Series: Undiscovered Spain goes on.
-This weekend I did another absolutely amazing hike, completely undiscovered by the international tourists and highly recommended to all the nature lovers: a route full of beautiful landscapes, golden fields, colorful flowers and 2000 year-old olive trees…
+Another recent discovery for my Blog Series: Undiscovered Spain – The Millenary Olive Trees Route.
+It is an amazing hike that involves both nature and history (plus it is completely undiscovered by international tourists and most of the locals – not bad, right?!).
+I highly recommend it to all the nature lovers: a route full of beautiful landscapes, golden fields, colorful blooms, and 2000-year-old olive trees…

 How to find it?

 Here you have a link to the official city website, to check the details and maps.
 Although it is marked with signs, it took me a while to find a place where the route starts (in fact, there are several different routes you could do within the same area, depending on your time and level of preparation).

 Also read: The Largest Palm Grove in Europe: Elche

 So, once you get to Canet lo Roig, you normally have a place to park at one of the local squares.
 Then, head all the way down the hill, towards the fields in order to take the route SL-CV-58, which starts at Canal’s Fountain (“Font de la Canal”).